 Change can be intimidating.
-Here are a few things you can do to ensure you and your cleaning business tackle change successfully in an industry that continues to evolve.
+Here are a few things you can do to ensure you and your commercial cleaning business tackle change successfully in an industry that continues to evolve.

 “The only constant in life is change.”